 Boardwalk Balconies

-Anywhere along the Boardwalk itself was very hit or miss.
+Anywhere along the Boardwalk itself was very hit-or-miss.
 Remember that there are street performers, surrey bikes, and people headed to and from Boardwalk restaurants and Epcot.
 I would have occasional quiet lulls, but for the most part, it wasn’t quiet.

 Best Tips to Work Remotely in Disney World